projectit-org/ProjectIt-documentation/src/routes/010_Intro/050_Three_Levels_of_Customization.md

 />

 ### Default Level
-On the *first or default level* (colored lightblue in the above figure), is based solely on the metamodel definition in the .ast file.
+The *first or default level* (colored lightblue in the above figure), is based solely on the metamodel definition in the .ast file.
 Defaults are generated for every part of the workbench.
 For instance, the default scoper simply finds that every name in a model is visible everywhere.
 At this level you already have a